 Some states require vertical integration in medical markets, including Virginia.
 However, no states require vertical integration in their general commercial marijuana market.
-Requiring vertiommended because it would concentrate the market under a few, large businesses.
+Requiring vertical integration is not recommended because it would concentrate the market under a few, large businesses.
 While vertical integration can result in slightly lower prices, prices are driven mostly by supply and demand.
 Prices in some states that allow vertical integration, like Massa-chusetts, have remained relatively high because of limited supply.
 In others, like Oregon, prices have dropped dramatically because of an overabundant supply.